redactedaccount/PashaBot/README.md

 `pip install -r requirements.txt`

-3. Create a `.env` file in the root directory and add your Discord bot token (Ask Mantisek for the token):
+3. Create a `.env` file in the root directory and add your Discord bot token:

 `DISCORD_TOKEN=your_discord_bot_token_here`